 The construction has also been planned in such a way that the intention is for Princess Royal Centre for Performing Arts to remain open throughout the development of the site.

 All of these images are architectural drawings, which could be subject to change

-- Students choosing to continue their education beyond Year 11 will all progress to a new single Post-16 Campus at Les Ozouets (the site of the old St Peter Port School), which will accommodate both The Guernsey Institute (TGI) and the Sixth Form Centre.
-This will deliver academic and vocational studies, side-by-side in an adult learning environment, serving the whole community's training, learning and development needs.
+- Students choosing to continue their education beyond 16 will all progress to a new single Post-16 Campus at Les Ozouets, which will accommodate both The Guernsey Institute (TGI) and the Sixth Form Centre.
+This will deliver academic, vocational, professional and technical studies, side-by-side in an adult learning environment, serving the whole community's training, learning and development needs.

 - The three 11-16 schools and the Sixth Form Centre make up the Secondary School Partnership.

 The pillars of the model

 The Secondary School Partnership

 The development of the Secondary School Partnership (SSP), which operates as an integrated 11-18 partnership, is key to delivering systemic change.
 Joint working within the partnership allows each school to maintain its own unique identity while leaders work together to develop improvements for the benefit of all students.
 In practice, this has already involved groups of subject leaders and senior leaders visiting schools in England to learn from them and a focus on developing greater consistency across schools.

 The implementation of the new staffing structures across the SSP is an essential piece of work which underpins efforts to improve educational outcomes and to ensure consistency of provision across all of the schools as they support students in their post-16 progression.